canerto/pp-ba-ansible/README.md

 TODO: Unterschied von manueller Verteilung für ein Host und Verteilung mit einem Playbook für mehrere Hosts

-# Python installieren (notwendig auf allen Managed Nodes)
+# Python installieren/Prüfung, ob neueste Version installiert ist (notwendig auf allen Managed Nodes)
+=> [DEPRECATION WARNING]: Distribution Ubuntu 16.04 on host itsserver should use /usr/bin/python3, but is using /usr/bin/python for backward compatibility with prior Ansible releases.
+A future Ansible release will defaulto to using the discoverd platform python for this host.
+See https://docs.ansible.com/ansible/2.9/reference_appendices/interpreter_discovery.html for more information.
+This feature will be removed in version 2.12.
+Deprecation warnings can be disabled by setting deprecation_warnings=False in ansible.cfg

 1.Neue Rolle erstellen